 Please note it is NOT possible to undertake NINE funding on a part time basis at Queen's University.

-The competition will launch on 19 October 2020
+The competition will launch in October 2021

 - Candidates must submit CV (no longer than 2 pages)